Thiarhes/Should-I-Eat-It-ProjectOne/README.md

 ### About the game:

-_SHOULD I EAT IT_ is a easy game to play, where you need "to eat" good things and avoid the bad ones!
+**SHOULD I EAT IT** is a easy game to play, where you need "to eat" good things and avoid the bad ones!
+Don't let good things hit the floor! :wink:

 ---